 - WordPress themes

-So, once or twice per month, try and be login in and checking on the site; once you login, you will see notification to update relevant plugins and themes, just click and approve the updates.
+So, once or twice per month, try and be login in and checking on the site; once you log in, you will see the notification to update relevant plugins and themes, just click and approve the updates.

-This tutorial on how to build and create a education website for kindergarten, schools, college or university is very much detailed.
+This tutorial on how to build and create an education website for kindergarten, schools, college, or university is very much detailed.
 I hope you are able to find this resource and guidelines helpful.

 If you need help or support, do reach out to me.
 Thanks.